 In 2018, 94% of children ages 3 to 18 had internet access.
-With the growing number of digital devices marketed towards children and teens, it’s certain that most of those youth also used internet access in some capacity.
-Today, it’s just as likely to see four-year-olds playing on smartphones as it is to see them kicking balls.
+With the growing number of digital devices marketed toward children and teens, it’s certain that most of those youth also used internet access in some capacity.
+Today, it’s just as likely to see 4-year-olds playing on smartphones as it is to see them kicking balls.
 That’s why digital literacy is more important than ever.

 Literacy is the ability to communicate by reading and writing.
 Digital literacy is the ability to communicate digitally.
 However, it involves more than what might seem obvious.
 Knowing how to use technology is just the start.
 Many children and teens know how to navigate the web with ease, but that doesn’t mean they are digitally literate.

 To be digitally literate means knowing how to use digital tools effectively and safely.
 This requires that a person understand the technology, how and why it’s used and how to use it appropriately.
 It also means that a user should understand the potential dangers and be able to take precautions.
 Although most of the children and teens in your congregation may be well-versed in social media and web browsing, many are still not digitally literate.